miguelrisero/betterpic-web-content/blog/how-ai-headshots-for-lawyers-is-changing-the-industry.md

 You can increase your online visibility and project a polished image across all platforms by using AI headshot for lawyers.
 Additionally, you can present your personality and brand in a manner that appeals to your target market.

-### Betterpic example of AI portrait for lawyers
+### BetterPic example of AI portrait for lawyers

 ![professional ai woman lawyer portrait whit formal clothes](https://www.betterpic.io/_vercel/image?url=/assets/blog/media/model-examples-1/betterpic-generated-headshot-460.jpg&w=768&q=70)

-With Betterpic AI headshot, you can create the ideal headshot for your market and niche.
+With BetterPic AI headshot, you can create the ideal headshot for your market and niche.
 You can test out various possibilities to see which one suits you the best.

 ## How AI Generated Headshots for Lawyers Can Improve Your Client Relation
 To draw and keep customers, you need to project a consistent, professional image online.
 Additionally, you must develop a rapport and earn their trust.